Creating an application from a template

 For Java templates, you'll be prompted to import Maven projects to sync your pom.xml.
 Click 'Import Changes' to continue.

-You'll be prompted to automatically create Kubernetes deployment and continuous development IDE run targets for the project with a notification (also recorded in the Event Log at the bottom right of the IDE).
-Click 'Create run configurations for Kubernetes with Skaffold' link.
+You'll also be prompted to automatically create Kubernetes deployment and continuous development IDE run targets for the project with a notification.

 Specifying an image repository